robot5000-design/ms2/README.md

 Any issues have been cataloged in the Issues section on Github and closed when a sufficient solution was reached.
 Prior to final testing of the live site, functional testing was carried out using judiciously placed console logs before they were removed.
 These are saved in a separate file [here](./documentation/manual-test-ref.md) and are included only for reference.
+There are no known exisiting issues with the final deployed version.

 __Final testing of links, responsiveness and Live Website test cases can be found in the [final testing document here](./documentation/final-testing.md).__